sermonis/webcomponent-broadcast-grid/README.md

 # Broadcast grid

 Customizable and responsive video conferencing grid.
-If you need to make your own ==video conference system==, you can use it!
+If you need to make your own ***video conference system***, you can use it!

 ### Install